abdirahodan/abdirahodana/content/about/header/index.md

 ## About Me

-I’m a recent Economics graduate with a specialization in Data Science, passionate about using data to drive positive change.
-My experience includes data analysis, research, and machine learning, and I enjoy applying these skills to address real-world challenges.
+I am a Business Analytics graduate student with a bachelor’s degree in Economics and experience in environmental data analysis, quantitative research, and reporting automation.
+I am interested in using economic and data-driven analysis to understand renewable energy markets, climate policy, infrastructure, and sustainability challenges.

-I’m especially interested in social justice, women’s equity, and environmental sustainability.
-My goal is to advance fair policies, promote renewable energy, and help underrepresented communities access the resources they deserve.

 ---